 This post contains sponsored content brought to you by Drizly.
-We received free product to review, but all opinions presented here are 100% our own.
-This post also contains affiliate links for Drizly.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-As cocktail bloggers, we think the folks at Drizly have a pretty cool concept, especially as you don’t even need to leave your house to get wine, beer or spirits!
+As cocktail bloggers, we think the folks at Drizly have a pretty cool concept!
+Because you don’t even need to leave your house to get wine, beer or spirits!
 Have a hankering for our Clove and Cider?
-Pull up Drizly or the Drizly app and order your the ingredients, and if you live in one of their ever expanding delivery areas (30+ major cities), in about an hour, you will have all your drinking needs delivered right to your door!
+Pull up Drizly or the Drizly app and order your the ingredients!
+If you live in one of their ever expanding delivery areas (30+ major cities), in about an hour, you will have all your drinking needs delivered right to your door!

 For our Clove and Cider, we wanted to make a cocktail that showcased the flavors of fall.
-One of our favorite fall flavors is apple cider, especially because we live just a short trip from some incredible apple orchards that make some fantastic ciders.
+One of our favorite fall flavors is apple cider.
+This is especially true because we live just a short trip from some incredible apple orchards that make some fantastic ciders.
 We had recently taken a trip down to the orchards and came home with a nice sweet and tart apple cider.

-We figured that a good Kentucky Bourbon would be delicious partner to the apple cider, and with us recently becoming fans of the nice Four Roses Small Batch Bourbon (available on Drizly!) when we came up with our Peach and Basil Bourbon Shrub, we got ourselves another bottle and started mixing.
-Four Roses is a blend of four different recipes which results in bourbon that is full of caramel and oak with a nice spicy finish, so we figured the caramel notes would pair up with the sweet tart apple cider.
+We figured that a good Kentucky Bourbon would be delicious partner to the apple cider, and with us recently becoming fans of the nice Four Roses Small Batch Bourbon (available on Drizly!).
+When we came up with our Peach and Basil Bourbon Shrub, we got ourselves another bottle and started mixing.
+Four Roses is a blend of four different recipes which results in bourbon that is full of caramel and oak with a nice spicy finish.
+We figured the caramel notes would pair up with the sweet tart apple cider.